MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

  **Create a build log.** As in any complex implementation project, a detailed record of every design decision, server configuration, procedure, command output, and error is a very important reference for troubleshooting, support, and awareness.
 We highly recommend that you thoroughly document your deployment process.

 > [!CAUTION]
-> For security reasons, store the worksheet and the build log in a security-enhanced place, such as a secured file share or SharePoint document library, and grant permissions only to administrators who are involved in the deployment process and must know this information.
+> For security reasons, store the worksheet and the build log in a security-enhanced place, such as a secured file share or SharePoint in Microsoft 365 document library, and grant permissions only to administrators who are involved in the deployment process and must know this information.

 ## Collect and record URL and host name information
 <a name="collectURL"> </a>